 This event is open to undergraduate and graduate students, postdocs, and faculty.
 Dinner will be served and registration is required.

-He has held principal executive and managerial positions with leading corporations, including serving as Executive Vice President and General Counsel at a Wall Street financial institution and as Vice President and General Counsel of a Silicon Valley technology company.
-In addition, Mr. Spielvogel has taught or presented lectures on numerous subjects (e.g., Entrepreneurship and the Law, The Emerging Role of the General Counsel at Technology and Internet-Based Companies, Federal Courts, Constitutional Litigation and Introduction to the U.S. Legal System) at several of North America’s most prestigious law schools, including Harvard, Yale, Stanford, University of Toronto and the University of Pennsylvania.
-In 2018, he was selected as a “Super Lawyer” in New York City (and, previously selected 2010-2011, 2013-2018).
-Most recently, he has presented numerous lectures on topics related to entrepreneurship and the law at Princeton University’s School of Engineering and Applied Science (where he serves as an Advisor in the Keller Center for Entrepreneurship, providing guidance to Princeton students, faculty and alumni on business and legal issues), as well as presented a lecture at Princeton University’s Woodrow Wilson School of Public and International Affairs (where he participated on a panel devoted to social entrepreneurship).
+Mr. Spielvogel has taught or presented lectures on numerous subjects (e.g., Federal Courts, Constitutional Litigation and Entrepreneurship and the Law) at several of North America’s most prestigious law schools, including Harvard, Yale, Stanford, University of Toronto and the University of Pennsylvania.
+Most recently, he presented numerous lectures at Princeton University’s School of Engineering and Applied Science (where he serves as an advisor in the Keller Center, providing guidance to Princeton students, faculty and alumni on business and legal issues), as well as presented a lecture at Princeton University’s Woodrow Wilson School of Public and International Affairs.